Skip to Content

 Again, the Peekaboo Boxing style emphasizes head movement and active evasion, with the boxer maintaining a high, tight guard with his hands (similar to the baby’s game) and continuously moving forward to apply pressure.

-It is essentially a defensive technique that lends to quick, powerful counterpunches.
+It is essentially a defensive technique that lends to quick, powerful counter punches.
 It’s like playing an intense game of hide-and-seek within the boxing ring, using a variety of skills that leaves opponents struggling for the right move.
 From quick jabs and swift undercuts to explosive hooks and overhand rights, the Peekaboo style incorporates it all.

 However, many believe that the style doesn’t provide the best ability for efficient attacking.

 The use of the Peekaboo Style by Mike Tyson is certainly iconic.
-Keep in mind that Tyson was far from being the average fighter – his ferocious aggression and unmatchable speed made the peekabook style all the more effective.
+Keep in mind that Tyson was far from being the average fighter – his ferocious aggression and unmatchable speed made the peekaboo style all the more effective.

 He fused all these skills with the Peekaboo style to create an offensive powerhouse, continuously pressuring his opponents, slipping under their punches and delivering devastating counters – usually in the form of hook and uppercuts.